-The S&H module is driven internally by a series of pulses called a clock, the speed of which is dictated by the Rate control.
+The S+H function is driven internally by a series of pulses called a clock, the speed of which is dictated by the Rate control.
 When a clock pulse occurs, the dedicated internal noise signal is 'sampled' - its current value is 'snapshotted' - and held constant at the sampled value until the next clock pulse, when the process repeats.

-This control introduces slew, or 'lag', between each sampled and held value, resulting in a smoother transition between values instead of abrupt changes with the control at the minimum setting (fully anti-clockwise).
+The Slew control introduces lag between each sampled and held value, resulting in a smoother transition between values instead of abrupt changes with the control at the minimum setting.

 The Gain control offers a final attenuation control for the output of the module before it enters the TransMod modulation system.
 At 100%, no attenuation is applied to the output modulation signal.